Frequently Asked Questions about Phuket

 There are at least five ways to go from the airport to your hotel, from the most expensive to the cheapest:

-Those are the grey Toyota Camry you see waiting outside the airport.
-Itโs not much more expensive than a Taxi-Meter, and you are (usually) treated much better than in a Taxi-Meter.
-The car is often new, and cleaner plus your driver can often speak a bit of English.
+Airport Limousine: Those are the grey Toyota Camry you see waiting outside the airport.
+It’s not much more expensive than a Taxi-Meter, and you are (usually) treated much better than in a Taxi-Meter.
+The car is often new and cleaner, plus your driver can often speak a bit of English.
 The counter is inside the arrival hall, and someone usually helps you with your luggage.
 And it feels a bit more special.

-The shared minivan is the cheapest, but you canโt be in a rush since you have to wait until the minibus is full and hope you are the first one to be dropped, not the last!
-If you flew for 12 hours, that would add to your trip!
+Shared Van: The shared minivan is the cheapest, but you can’t be in a rush since you have to wait until the minibus is full and hope you are the first one to be dropped, not the last!
+If you flew for 12 hours, that will add to your trip!

-The smart bus is a new modern air-con bus that goes from the airport to Rawai Beach and stops at every beach on the west coast.
-The cost is only 50 to 170 baht for the longest distance. read more
+The Smart Bus: The smart bus is a modern air-con bus that goes from the airport to Rawai Beach and stops at every beach on the west coast.
+The cost is only 50 to 170 baht for the longest distance.

 9. Do I need a driving license to rent a bike in Phuket?